owncast/owncast/README.md

 1. Install [golangci-lint](https://golangci-lint.run/usage/install/) for helpful warnings and suggestions [directly in your editor](https://golangci-lint.run/usage/integrations/) when writing Go.
 1. If using VSCode install the [lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) extension to aid in syntax highlighting of our frontend HTML + Preact.
-1. Run the project with `go run main.go pkged.go` to make sure the Admin (at `/admin`) is available to you in your development environment.
+1. Run the project with `go run main.go`.

 <!-- LICENSE -->